 \section{Introduction}

-Reynolds-averaged Navier-Stokes (RANS) models are a cornerstone of simulations for applications such as car and aircraft aerodynamics.
-Their lower cost, over higher-fidelity methods such as Direct Numerical Simulations (DNS) and Large Eddy Simulation (LES), makes RANS a practical and efficient choice, providing statistically averaged flow information rather than resolving every turbulent detail.
-In RANS, flow quantities are decomposed into mean and fluctuating contributions, and the governing Navier-Stokes equations are used to develop equations for the mean flow.
-These equations involve terms such as the Reynolds stresses that need to be evaluated, leading to the closure problem in RANS modeling\footnote{Throughout this work, the term {\emph {closure}}, indicates a model of a particular flow variable appearing in the governing equations, in contrast to use of the term to indicate a correction added to remedy modeling or discretization error.}.
+Reynolds-averaged Navier-Stokes (RANS) is the most commonly used formulation for computational simulation of turbulent flows in applications such as automobile and aircraft aerodynamics.
+Its lower cost, compared to higher-fidelity methods, such as Direct Numerical Simulations (DNS) and Large Eddy Simulation (LES), makes RANS a practical and efficient choice, providing statistically averaged flow information rather than resolving turbulent fluctuations.
+In RANS, flow quantities are decomposed into mean and fluctuating parts, and the governing Navier-Stokes equations are used to develop equations for the mean velocity.
+These equations involve the Reynolds stress tensor that needs to be modeled, leading to the RANS closure problem.
+Throughout this work, the term \emph{closure} indicates a model of a particular flow variable appearing in the governing equations, in contrast to use of the term to indicate a correction added to remedy modeling or discretization error.

-A popular approach for closing RANS equations is to adopt the linear turbulent-viscosity hypothesis, which proposes that the Reynolds stresses are proportional to the mean velocity gradients, analogous to the viscous stress relation for a Newtonian fluid.
-Although computationally efficient and simple to implement, the linear turbulent-viscosity assumption does not hold for many important flow conditions, particularly those that include curved geometries or separation \cite{pope_turbulent_2000}.
-Nonlinear turbulent-viscosity models, which feature higher-order products of the mean strain rate and rotation rate tensors, have also been proposed \cite{pope_more_1975}.
-An alternative closure approach that avoids the turbulent-viscosity assumption involves solving transport equations for the Reynolds stresses directly.
-As Reynolds stresses are the second moments of velocity, these are referred to as second-order closure models \cite{lumley_computational_1979}.
+A popular approach for closing the RANS equations is to adopt the linear turbulent (or eddy) viscosity hypothesis, which models the Reynolds stress tensor as proportional to the mean strain rate tensor, analogous to the viscous stress relation for a Newtonian fluid.
+Although computationally efficient and simple to implement, the linear turbulent viscosity assumption does not hold for many important flow conditions, particularly those that include curved geometries or separation \citep{pope_turbulent_2000}.
+Nonlinear turbulent viscosity models, which feature higher-order products of the mean strain rate and rotation rate tensors, have also been proposed \citep{pope_more_1975}.
+An alternative closure approach that avoids the turbulent viscosity assumption involves solving transport equations for the Reynolds stress tensor directly.
+As Reynolds stresses are the second moments of velocity, these are often referred to as second-order closure models \citep{lumley_computational_1979}, or second moment closures.